yuyaryshev/yts_api/README.md

-# yts_api
+# ytypescript_api
-yts_api library gives a 'standard' way to define, implement and call an api in Typescript.
+ytypescript_api library gives a 'standard' way to define, implement and call API in Typescript.
 See Examples.

 # Usage